FactomProject/FactomDocs/factomDataStructureDetails.md

 ##### Redeem Condition Datastructure (RCD)

 This can be considered equivalent to a Bitcoin redeem script behind a P2SH transaction.
 The first version will only support multisignature addresses.
 Type 0 is defined here.
+The RCD is hashed twice using SHA256d, to prevent potential length extension attacks.

 | data | Field Name | Description |
 | ----------------- | ---------------- | --------------- |